Setting your access agreement strategy

 A strategic approach

 When writing your access agreement, you should make it clear how the different elements of your access agreement link together strategically.
 For example, a key part of an access agreement is the initial assessment of an institution’s performance across the student lifecycle, including an assessment of your performance in access, student success and progression.
-It is essential that this assessment is clearly evidenced, including evidence from your own monitoring and evaluation, and that the priorities identified in this assessment are reflected in your access plans and targets.
+It is essential that this assessment is clearly evidenced, including evidence from your own monitoring and evaluation, and that the priorities identified in this assessment are reflected in your access agreement plans and targets.

 - Assess your performance across the whole student lifecycle and use this to identify gaps in performance and areas for improvement.